Flavio Cobolli

 Flavio Cobolli (born 6 May 2002) is an Italian professional tennis player.
-He has a career-high ATP singles ranking of world No. 17, achieved on 28 July 2025 and a doubles ranking of No. 191, achieved on 19 May 2025.
-He is currently the No. 3 player from Italy.
-Cobolli has won two ATP Tour singles titles, at the 2025 Țiriac Open and at the 2025 Hamburg Open.
-He is a Junior Grand Slam Champion, having won 2020 French Open in doubles.
+He has a career-high ATP singles ranking of world No. 6 achieved on 24 August 2026 and a doubles ranking of No. 185, reached on 28 July 2025.
+He is currently the No. 2 Italian singles player.

-Career

-2020: Juniors
+Cobolli has won three ATP Tour singles titles and was the runner-up at the 2026 French Open.
+He also finished runner-up at the 2026 US Open mixed doubles tournament, partnering Belinda Bencic.
+He led Italy to the 2025 Davis Cup crown.

+Early life

+Cobolli was born in Florence, Italy to parents Stefano Cobolli, a former tennis player, and Francesca Neri.
+He grew up in Subiaco in the Metropolitan City of Rome Capital.
+He started taking tennis lessons in his early childhood.
+He has a brother, Guglielmo.

+Junior career

-Cobolli won the 2020 French Open boys' doubles title with Dominic Stricker.
+He won the boys' doubles title at the 2020 French Open, with Dominic Stricker.

+Cobolli had good results on the ITF junior circuit, maintaining a 90–50 singles win-loss record.and reached an ITF junior combined ranking of world No. 8 on 27 January 2020.

+Professional career

-2021: ATP debut and first win, Two Challenger finals, Top 250 debut
+2021: ATP debut and first win, two Challenger finals

-He reached his maiden Challenger final at the 2021 Garden Open II in Rome, Italy where he lost to Juan Manuel Cerúndolo.
+Cobolli reached his maiden Challenger final at the 2021 Garden Open II in Rome, Italy where he lost to Juan Manuel Cerúndolo.

-Cobolli won his first ATP match on his debut at the 2021 Emilia-Romagna Open in Parma as a wildcard defeating World No. 92 Marcos Giron.
+He won his first ATP match on his debut at the 2021 Emilia-Romagna Open in Parma as a wildcard defeating Marcos Giron.
 As a result, he reached a new career-high of World No. 386 on 31 May 2021.

-In August he reached his second Challenger final in Barletta, Italy where he lost to compatriot Giulio Zeppieri.
-As a result, he entered the top 300 at No. 281 on 30 August 2021.
+In August, he reached his second Challenger final in Barletta, Italy where he lost to compatriot Giulio Zeppieri.

-He reached the top 250 at No. 243 on 4 October 2021.
 He was named as alternate at the 2021 Next Generation ATP Finals.

-2022: Maiden Challenger title, top 150 and Masters debuts
+2022: First Challenger title, Masters debut

-He reached a new career high in the top 200 on 10 January 2022 at No. 199.

-In March, he won his maiden Challenger title at the 2022 Zadar Open in Croatia.
+In March, he won his first Challenger title at the 2022 Zadar Open in Croatia.
 As a result, he reached the top 150 on 4 April 2022 at World No. 147.

 Cobolli made his Masters main draw debut at the 2022 Rome Masters after receiving a wildcard into the singles and doubles main draws.

-2023: Major debut and Maiden ATP quarterfinal, top 100
+2023: Major and top 100 debuts

-Cobolli qualified for the 2023 BMW Open and defeated Jordan Thompson in the first round and Oscar Otte in the second to reach his first ATP quarterfinal.
+Cobolli qualified for the 2023 BMW Open and then reached his first ATP quarterfinal.

-Cobolli qualified for the main draw at the Rome Masters after receiving a wildcard into the singles qualifying draw but was defeated by Arthur Rinderknech in the first round.
+Cobolli qualified for the main draw at the Rome Masters after receiving a wildcard into the singles qualifying draw but lost to Arthur Rinderknech in the first round.

-He made his Major debut at the 2023 French Open, defeating Mathys Erhard, Lukas Klein and Laurent Lokoli in qualifying.
-In the first round he faced World No. 1 Carlos Alcaraz on Court Suzanne Lenglen and was defeated in straight sets.
+The Italian made his Major debut at the 2023 French Open after winning the qualifying rounds.
+In the first round, he lost to Carlos Alcaraz.